Imalwayshere/Open-Detector/README_EN.md

 ### 💡 Why This Project?

-Commercial academic detection services like Turnitin are expensive and not friendly to students, researchers, and self-funded researchers.
-Paper detection should be transparent, fair, and explainable, not a commercial black box.
+Commercial academic detection services like Turnitin are expensive and not friendly to students, researchers, and self-funded researchers. **Paper detection should be transparent, fair, and explainable, not a commercial black box**.
 Therefore, we open-source the model to provide the community with a transparent, low-cost solution.

 ### ⚠️ Philosophy on AI Text Detection